Introduction to the Computing Landscape

 Web APIs

 An often used strategy for making your programs as widely available as possible, is to use web-based techonology.
-Whatever browser you, or the end user is using supports some GPU APIs.
+Whatever browser you are using supports some GPU APIs.
 For a long time it has been WebGL, which is a subset of OpenGL.
 WebGL has a version 2.0, which was finally supported by all major browsers not too long ago.
 The 2.0 version brought support for compute shaders with it.
 The modern newcomer is WebGPU which has a way of doing things that more closely resembles modern APIs such as Vulkan, DirectX 12 and Metal.
-It is not widely supported in browsers, outside of developer modes.
-Until then, the wgpu abstraction can be used.
+It was recently supported by Chrome.
+Hopefully Safari and Firefox are not far behind.
+I will use the wgpu abstraction.
 It has an API which follows the WebGPU specification, with some optional extensions for more features, but under the hood it uses whatever API it deems best for the current platform.
 Once the support for WebGPU becomes widespread, it can merely choose to run using WebGPU instead.
 In general, you will find that most frameworks or APIs which have to support a lot of things will be centered around the lowest common denominator.
 However, tools such as Vulkan and wgpu do allow you to query the system you are on for support of an extension, which does allow access to specialized features.
 You may however, end up with several versions of some elements of your code, based on whether some feature is there or not.

 Platform-Specific APIs

-Some GPU APIs are specific to specific operating systems.
+Some GPU APIs are operating system specific.
 DirectX11 and DirectX12 targets Windows and XBox platforms, while Metal targets Apple devices.
-The guide won't concern itself too much with these.
+I won't concern myself too much with these.
 DirectX11 is somewhat similar to OpenGL, while DirectX12 and Metal are from the same, more low-level, generation as Vulkan.
 Metal however, seems to be a bit less low-level compared to DirectX12 and Vulkan.

 Cross-Platform APIs

 OpenGL and Vulkan are cross platform.
-OpenGL hasn't seen any updates for a while.
-Vulkan on the other hand is a low level, but generally popular API.
+Vulkan is a low level, but generally popular API.
 It puts a lot of responsibility on to the programmer, but works on Windows and Linux, as well as Intel, Nvidia and AMD GPUs.
 It even works fairly decently on Apple devices thanks to MoltenVK Another cross-platform tool is wgpu, mentioned earlier.
-It is also the one that will be used in the guide for GPU code.

 Compute APIs